 Brewers often choose to “dry hop” their beer during the secondary fermentation stage.

-Dry hopping is the method of adding bitterness, flavor, and aroma to your beer by physically infusing it with hops.
+Dry hopping is the method that adds flavor and aroma to your beer by physically infusing it with hops.

-Dry hopping is style-dependent (particularly so for IPAs and other hoppy beers).
+Dry hopping is style-dependent (particularly for IPAs and other hoppy beers).

-Secondary fermentation is an appropriate time to dry hop because the intense fermentation and rapid CO2 release have already occurred, enabling the hops’ oil and aroma to settle in gently.
+Secondary fermentation is an appropriate time to dry hops because the intense fermentation and rapid CO2 release have already occurred, enabling the hops’ oil and aroma to settle in gently.

 The secondary fermentation phase should take at least one week to finish, although you can certainly extend it if necessary.